dricha714/basketBallApp/README.md

-# basketballApp on Google map interface lll
+# basketballApp on Google map interface
+# Challenges that users can complete at courts in the area